acathers/Lima-Iroha/README.md

 java io/limasecurityworks/ui/Iroha

+You may start the file again in the future without compiling by simply cd to the classes folder and typing that same command we used to start it.

 -------------------------------------

 Below is a quick overview of what has been done and what still needs to be done.